 Russellville is a tiny village located in the state of Ohio.
 With a population of 539 people and just one neighborhood, Russellville is the 660th largest community in Ohio.

-Because occupations involving physical labor dominate the local economy, Russellville is generally considered to be a blue-collar town.
-43.49% of the Russellville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Russellville, you'll notice that it is more blue-collar than most other communities in America.
+43.49% of Russellville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Russellville is a village of service providers, transportation and shipping workers, and managers.
 There are especially a lot of people living in Russellville who work in management occupations (16.34%), food service (8.86%), and office and administrative support (7.76%).

 In Russellville, however, the average commute to work is quite long.
 On average, people spend 30.65 minutes each day getting to work, which is significantly higher than the national average.